aakashhemadri/aakashhemadri/README.md

 ## Hello! 👋, nice to meet you :)
 Welcome to my profile.
 I'm Aakash Hemadri a student from Chennai, India.
-Currently working as an intern at KLA-Tencor.
+Currently working as a software intern at KLA-Tencor.

 <div align='center'>
   <a href='https://aakashhemadri.com' target='_blank' rel='noopener' rel='noreferrer'>